 Parasite Fighting Pumpkin Seed Pesto

-I love having a batch of this pesto on hand.
+I love having a batch of this pumpkin seed pesto on hand.
 It’s perfect to top anything with, from eggs in the morning to salad for lunch, and it only takes 5 minutes to whip up.

 And what’s even better is that it serves as a very delicious (and healthy!) source of fat for when you are taking the Candida Cleanser capsules and need to take 14 grams of fat with each capsule.

-Why Vegan.. and Why Pumpkin Seeds?
+Why Vegan..
+And Why Pumpkin Seeds?

 Traditionally pesto is made with parmesan cheese and pine nuts.
 While cleansing and healing leaky gut the dairy might not be such a good idea as it can cause an allergic reaction or trigger a hidden food sensitivity in many people.
 This hinders the healing processes by igniting systemic inflammation and activating the immune system.

 Nuts can also present a problem for some (again because of a hidden allergy) so in today’s recipe I’ve swapped out the pine nuts for pumpkin seeds which give the added bonus of acting as an old fashioned remedy for parasites.

 In Traditional Chinese Medicine (TCM) a herb called Nan Gua Zi (pumpkin seeds) is used to expel parasites like pinworms, threadworms, tapeworm and roundworm.